 Each month, Tourtellotte Memorial High School's Student Spotlight program recognizes a student who has demonstrated outstanding achievement, character, leadership, attitude, and/or contributes to the school and community.
 This month's Student Spotlight honoree is Daniel Heffernan.
 Dan was nominated by his fellow peers and teachers including Makayla Tackson, Mrs. Ouillette, Ms. Williams, and Olivia Lubomirski.
 In Makayla's nomination for her fellow senior she stated, "Dan is somebody who is highly involved with his community and he deserves major recognition for that.
 You constantly see him trying to help others or to better himself.
 He is very caring, and this year he also stepped up to talk to the whole school on Career Day about the importance of volunteering.
 He truly deserves this award because he consistently gives back to the community and he always has the spirit to help others."
 Dan's teacher-librarian Mrs. Ouillette adds, "Dan is a standup guy.
 He is disciplined and takes responsibility for his actions.
 For these reasons and many others, he has grown tremendously during high school and deserves this recognition."
 Dan's English teacher, Ms. Williams states further that she has "been impressed by Dan's hard work and willingness to always be actively engaged in class."
 Finally, junior Olivia Lubomirski goes on to say, "I have been on the track team with Dan for several years now and I've seen how well he leads our team as a captain, while consistently striving to improve his times and do his best.
 Especially with the well-spoken speech Dan had written, and read aloud at Career Day for our school and many other members of the community to hear, shows just how courageous and brave he is.
 Dan proved his ownership of these qualities in his speech, mentioning his engagement with the local fire department and the civil air patrol.
 There's no question as to whether Dan is worthy of the spotlight this month."
 At TMHS, Dan is an excellent student and the captain of the track team.
 When asked what motivates him, Dan says, "my family, friends, service, and the feeling I get when I help someone."
 Outside of school, Dan is a volunteer firefighter, a lieutenant and deputy cadet commander at the local Danielson Civil Air Patrol Squadron, and works at Thompson Manor.
 Dan has earned several honors including the Wright Brothers Award, the Billy Mitchell Award and earned his disaster relief ribbon with a valor device and later bronze propper for assisting in COVID relief efforts.
 Dan is in the process of joining the US Army to become a combat medic.
 He also has committed to the University of New Haven for Fire Science to pursue a career in firefighting.
 Dan's message to his school and community is, "Even when the world feels against you, keep pushing.
 The hard times will pass and you will be in a better place.
 Help others when you can, too.
 Nothing can replace the feeling you get when you have helped someone through something.
 Hardwork and dedication will pay off, even if it doesn't ACCURACY WATCH The Villager Newspapers is committed to accuracy in all its news reports.
-Although numerous safeguards are in place to ensure accurate reporting, mistakes can occur.
-Confirmed fact errors will be cor- Villager Newspapers of page A3 in a timely manner.
-If you find a mistake call (860) 928-1818 or e-mail charlie@villagernewspapers.com. rected at the top right hand corner Killingly High alum graduates from Eastern WILLIMANTIC -Kayla Spooner of Norwich received her degree from Eastern Connecticut State University on Saturday, May 6 with her BSW as Summa Cum Laude and is a Phi Beta Honor Society recipient.
-Spooner graduated in the 131st class at the Willimantic School.
-She plans to work in the field of Social Work.
-She is a 2017 graduate of Killingly High School.
+Although numerous saferected at the top right hand corner of page A3 in a timely manner.
+If you find a mistake call (860) 928-1818 or e-mail charlie@villagernewspapers.com.